A topic from the subject of Biochemistry in Chemistry.

 Chromatography

-Chromatography techniques, such as gel electrophoresis and HPLC, are used to separate and analyze proteins based on their physical and chemical properties.
+Chromatography techniques, such as gel electrophoresis (SDS-PAGE) and High-Performance Liquid Chromatography (HPLC), separate proteins based on their size, charge, and hydrophobicity, allowing for purification and analysis.

 Mass Spectrometry